StephenDev0/StikDebug-Guide/pairing_file.md

 ### Linux

 > [!TIP]
-> The iDevicePair instructions for Linux are a work-in-progress.
+> The iDevicePair instructions for Linux are a work-in-progress, though iDevicePair is pretty intuitive if you want to give it a try instead.
 For now, instructions to create a pairing file using JitterbugPair for Linux are below!

 These instructions expect that you are familiar with the linux commandline.